Hyperrcompute/Nodeflare-Docs/README.md

 ## 📚 About This Documentation

 This documentation website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator designed for building beautiful documentation sites with ease.
-It provides comprehensive guides, API references, and tutorials for HyperCompute - the revolutionary decentralized GPU marketplace.
+It provides comprehensive guides, API references, and tutorials for Hyperrcompute - the revolutionary decentralized GPU marketplace.

 ## 🚀 Features